-In the context of the anti-inflation measures applied by the leading global economies and the EU, there has been a general trend of increases in all main international interest indexes, as well as in the base interest rate (BIR) of the Bulgarian National Bank, which is a premise for an increased level of systemic interest risk.
+In the context of the anti-inflationary measures applied by the leading global economies and the EU, 2023 was marked by a general trend of significant increases in all main local and international interest indexes.
+In spite of the deceleration of their growth in the fourth quarter, the attained high levels thereof and the possibility of further raises in case of a new wave of accelerated inflation continue to portend increased levels of systemic interest risk.